Skip to content

 MoneySupply PA Time of war

 Massachusetts maintained a pure species standard to finance the war, issuing instead interest-bearing debt that curiously did not fare much better than printing money and was probably even worse than those states that just printed currency.
-My interpretation has been that it was worse for Massachusetts because they had great expectations/confidence in the government.
+The reason was the same crisis we have today – debt is just money that pays interest.
+My interpretation has been that it was worse for Massachusetts because it also raised great expectations/confidence in the government that somehow the debt was better than just printing money.
+That concept failed then, and it is failing today.
 The success of war finance in Pennsylvania, New York, and South Carolina can be attributed to paper money issues that financed government expenditures and were matched by the imposition of tax abilities for early redemption.

 Massachusetts 1777 State Bond